guhjy/JSmediation/README.md

 ## Scope

 The goal of `JSmediation` is to provide a consistent syntax to conduct joint-significance tests.
+This is motivated by the fact that joint-significance tests are less prone to false positive rate inflation like bootstrap methods can be (Yzerbyt, Muller, Batailler, & Judd, 2018).
 To do so, it provides a family of `mdt_*` functions helping one conducting different mediation analysis.

 Current implemented models are: